-Instant House
+Instant Cabin

 Students: Nic Rader (G), Marcel Botha (G), Maggy Nelson (UG), Diana Nee,(UG) W. Victoria Lee (UG)